Skip to content

 Every AI agent needs a playbook.
 Whether it’s handling a customer return or onboarding a new tenant in a co-working space, agents need to understand:

-If you already have SOPs in place—for example, in shared documents, Notion pages, or your knowledge base—you have a massive advantage.
-SOPs can facilitate task decomposition, breaking down complex tasks into smaller, manageable steps for AI agents.
-These SOPs can be tailored to meet the specific needs of different workflows, ensuring that AI agents operate efficiently and effectively.
+If you already have SOPs in place (for example, in shared documents, Notion pages, or your knowledge base), you have a massive advantage.
+SOPs facilitate task decomposition, breaking complex tasks into smaller, manageable steps that an AI agent can follow.

 Example: A co-working space may have a documented SOP for: